kilimetr/Billet_Schultes_1999-Python/README.md

 	12. Make code dry and clean;
 	13. Start with GUI.

-License: For sharing and useage, please, contact me via email or linkedin!
+License: For sharing and useage or other operations with my code/codes my approval is needed - contact me via email or linkedin (find info in my profile)!